 The video offers helpful advice on the benefits of using a solicitor.
 We particularly wish to highlight that we are not legal advisers.
-Whilst we are used to presenting evidence and understand related legal points, for specialist legal advice, you should see a solicitor.
+Whilst we are used to presenting evidence, for specialist legal advice, you should see a solicitor.

 This code of practice is based on the code drafted by their professional body, The Law Society.
-A distinction is drawn between experts who are instructed to act solely in an advisory capacity and those asked to give or prepare evidence for the purpose of court proceedings.
+A distinction is drawn between experts who are instructed to act in an advisory capacity and those asked to give or prepare evidence for court proceedings.

 Advice refers to work other than for court proceedings, where experts owe a duty to the client/solicitor.
 If a dispute proceeds to litigation and a report is required, the expert's overriding duty is to the court.

 In the case of advice, the expert has a duty to explain the strengths and weaknesses of the client's case.
-In a report for the court, the expert's duty is to cover issues in dispute relevant to their area of expertise and to provide for the court the range of professional/expert opinion on the key issues, in an impartial way.
+In evidence to the court, the expert's duty is to cover issues in dispute relevant to their area of expertise and to provide impartial, expert opinion.

 1. ACCEPTANCE OF INSTRUCTIONS